- Year of Call

 Since calling to the Bar, Laura has established a busy and varied civil practice, centering on personal injury and professional negligence claims.
 She is regularly instructed in fatal cases and claims arising from catastrophic injuries, and actions which have as their subject matter clinical negligence, sexual abuse, harassment, industrial disease, employers’ liability and road traffic accidents.
 Laura has recently been appointed as Junior Counsel to the Sheku Bayoh Public Inquiry.

-Laura is a Standing Junior to the Scottish Government and in that capacity has recent public law experience, in particular, judicial review and human rights.
-Laura has conducted several appeals to the Land Court on behalf of the Ministers.
+Laura is a Standing Junior to the Scottish Government and in that capacity has experience of public law.
+She has represented the Scottish Ministers in several recent appeals to the Land Court.

 Laura also has an interest in professional disciplinary work, and has represented clients before the disciplinary committees of the Nursing and Midwifery Council and the Architects Registration Board.

 From 2009-2012, Laura held the office of Advocate Depute; she is the only practicing member of Faculty to have been appointed by the Lord Advocate to this office before being called to the Bar.
 In this role, she prosecuted (as lead Counsel) many high-profile, difficult and anxious cases before the High Court of Justiciary.
 These included murder, culpable homicide, armed robbery, causing death by dangerous driving, rape, and the sexual abuse of children.
 Laura has extensive experience of preparing and presenting cases which are both factually and legally complex, and in which expert evidence has been led.